TobiAyinde/Netflix-EDA/README.md

 The code analyzes the duration of the movies in above dataset.
 It first calculates the average duration of movies, finding the mean duration.
 This gives us a sense of the typical length of movies in the dataset.
-The code then goes on to visualize the distribution of movie durations using a density plot.
+The next step is to visualize the distribution of movie durations using a density plot.
 The plot helps us see how movie durations are spread across different values.
 This could tell us whether most movies have similar durations or if there's a wide range.

-Overall, this is a glimpse into the patterns of movie lengths in the dataset, combining both numerical insights and a visual representation for a more comprehensive understanding
+**Overall, this is a glimpse into the patterns of movie lengths in the dataset, combining both numerical insights and a <span style="color:green;">visual representation</span> for a more comprehensive understanding.**

 # Bar Chart of Movies Vs. Countries